 With the number of inspections on rise, FDA auditors are on a close watch on pharmaceutical companies with the focus being on quality so that the drugs which are exported to the global market are safe to consume.
 A sincere and thorough approach to formulate this response is required in order to convince the FDA that the observations noted have been taken into consideration and a plan of action has been implemented.
 It has also been noted that an indefinite response to a 483 can lead to a warning letter.

-Keeping all this in consideration, CPhI Conferences is pleased to announce the, ‘5th Annual Data Integrity, Reliability and Quality Metrics’ along with an extension to ‘FDA Inspections and Response to 483s’ Workshop scheduled on 26th - 28th June 2019 at Courtyard by Marriott, Mumbai.
+Keeping all this in consideration, CPhI Conferences is pleased to announce the, ‘5th Annual Data Integrity, Reliability and Quality Metrics’ along with an extension to ‘FDA Inspections and Response to 483s’ Workshop scheduled scheduled on 30thJuly - 1st August 2019 at Courtyard by Marriott, Mumbai.
 This practical case-study and highly interactive content-driven workshop will enhance your knowledge to address the Data Integrity issues and upgrade your skills for effective response to a 483.

 Industries / Categories